Pin It!

 2. In a small glass dish, dissolve the baking soda in the milk.

-3. Add baking soda/milk, vanilla and egg to the butter.
+3. Add baking soda/milk, vanilla, and egg to the batter.
 Beat until all ingredients are well incorporated.

 4. Slowly add the salt and the flour ½ cup at a time and mix until a stiff dough forms.

-5. Form 3 softball size balls of dough.
+5. Form 3 softball-sized balls of dough.
 Wrap tightly in plastic wrap then chill in the freezer for at least 15 minutes or in the refrigerator for at least 30 minutes or up to 2 days.

 8. Bake at 350° for 8-12 minutes.
 Allow to cool for 5 minutes before transferring to a wire rack to cool completely.